johanley/pei-daylight-saving-time/README.md

 ## The IANA TimeZone Database

-Prince Edward Island is included under the entry for `America/Halifax`:
+Prince Edward Island is included under the entry for `America/Halifax`.

+Here is the data for that entry, as of 2025-03-09:

 ```
 # Zone	NAME		STDOFF	RULES	FORMAT	[UNTIL]